 No. Action Description Responsibilitie s Resources Timelines A6 Scope current Aboriginal and Torres Strait Islander and community-controlled child protection and family support workforce and projected workforce development needs in line with sector growth under Priority Reform 2 of the Closing the Gap Agreement Work to align with the new Supported: National Framework for Protecting Australia's Children 2021-2031, to deliver on the Focus Area 3, which seeks to build workforce capability.
 Scoping should include mapping of current and future capacity, coverage, and funding, as well as Aboriginal and Torres Strait Islander population growth corridors.
 Mapping should also consider the specific workforce challenges and needs of Aboriginal and Torres Strait Islander staff and the supports required to address these.
 Attention is required to consider pay equity between the community-controlled sector, government, and mainstream services, including consideration of 'cultural loading' to recognise cultural knowledge and skills in the community-controlled workforce.
-All governments and sector representative s To be determined by the parties To be determined

-A7 Develop and implement strategies for Aboriginal and Torres Strait Islander and community-controlled sector workforce development Work to align with the new National Framework to deliver on the Focus Area 4, which seeks to strengthen the child and family sector and workforce capability.
+All governments and sector representative s To be determined by the parties To be determined A7 Develop and implement strategies for Aboriginal and Torres Strait Islander and community-controlled sector workforce development Work to align with the new National Framework to deliver on the Focus Area 4, which seeks to strengthen the child and family sector and workforce capability.
 These strategies would be implemented through the National Framework, and/or through jurisdictional Closing the Gap implementation plans and annual reports.
 Strategies should consider current and future capacity, coverage, and funding, as well as Aboriginal and Torres Strait Islander population growth corridors.
-All governments and sector representative s To be determined by the parties To be determined A8 Develop the cultural competency and trauma responsiveness of the child and family sector workforce engaged through DSS grant funding This initiative will focus on developing the cultural competency and trauma responsiveness of the Aboriginal and Torres Strait Islander and non-Indigenous child and family sector workforce engaged through DSS grant funding in prevention and early intervention services in the child and family support sector working with Aboriginal and Torres Strait Islander clients.
-Australian Government In collaboration with state and territory governments and sector representative s \$7.7 million over 3 years 2021-2022 to 2023-2024 A9 Assess the needs of and increase the involvement of Aboriginal and Torres Strait Islander community-controlled organisations in the child and family sector (specific initiative led by DSS) This initiative will assess the needs of and increase the involvement of Aboriginal community-controlled organisations in child and family services funded by the Commonwealth Department of Social Services.
-Australian Government In collaboration with state and territory governments and sector representative s \$3.2 million over two years 2021-2022 to 2022-2023

-A10 Priorities for action Strengthening the child and family sector and workforce capability is a Community To be The first under Safe and focus area under the new National Framework.
-The new National Services determined implementation Supported: National Framework recognises that the nongovernment sector is a key partner Ministers by the plan will be Framework for in delivery of the Framework, and it is important to build on the work parties from 2021-2026 Protecting Australia's that has already occurred to develop workforce capability across the Children 2021-2031 to child and family welfare sector. be developed
+All governments and sector representative s To be determined by the parties To be determined A8 Develop the cultural competency and trauma This initiative will focus on developing the cultural competency and trauma responsiveness of the Aboriginal and Torres Strait Islander and Australian Government \$7.7 million over 3 years 2021-2022 to 2023-2024

+No. Action Description Responsibilitie s Resources Timelines responsiveness of the child and family sector workforce engaged through DSS grant funding non-Indigenous child and family sector workforce engaged through DSS grant funding in prevention and early intervention services in the child and family support sector working with Aboriginal and Torres Strait Islander clients.
+In collaboration with state and territory governments and sector representative s A9 Assess the needs of and increase the involvement of Aboriginal and Torres Strait Islander community-controlled organisations in the child and family sector (specific initiative led by DSS) This initiative will assess the needs of and increase the involvement of Aboriginal community-controlled organisations in child and family services funded by the Commonwealth Department of Social Services.
+Australian Government In collaboration with state and territory governments and sector representative s \$3.2 million over two years 2021-2022 to 2022-2023 A10 Priorities for action under Safe and Supported: National Framework for Protecting Australia's Children 2021-2031 to be developed Strengthening the child and family sector and workforce capability is a focus area under the new National Framework.
+The new National Framework recognises that the nongovernment sector is a key partner in delivery of the Framework, and it is important to build on the work that has already occurred to develop workforce capability across the child and family welfare sector.
+Community Services Ministers To be determined by the parties The first implementation plan will be from 2021-2026

-B. Capital Infrastructure
+F. Capital Infrastructure